 The good news for foster carers is that, as of the beginning of 2022, foster carers are now also eligible for a free Blue Light Card!
 The Blue Light card has a range of discounted or free things for foster parents.

-Like the Blue Light Card, the Max Card is another scheme offering your foster family discounts.
+Like the Blue Light Card, the Max Card is another scheme that offers foster family discounts.

 Aimed at foster families and families with children who have additional needs, this card is excellent for foster carers looking to make the most of amusement parks and family attractions.
 Max Card discounts can be used to gain free or discounted admission to venues across the UK.